Asif Saleh

 Asif Saleh is a Bangladeshi development professional.
-He is the current Executive Director of BRAC, one of the world's largest development organisations.
-Saleh has been instrumental in the growth of BRAC, which operates across Asia and Africa, focusing on areas such as poverty graduation, and climate change.
+He is the current Executive Director of BRAC, Bangladesh. one of the world's largest development organisations.
+Saleh has been instrumental in the growth of BRAC, which operates across Asia and Africa, focusing on areas such as poverty reduction, and climate change.

 Education

 Saleh attended the New York University Leonard N. Stern School of Business from 2000 to 2003 and obtained a Master of Business Administration in Marketing and Management.
 Before that, he attended North Carolina State University from 1992 to 1996 and earned a Bachelor's degree in Computer Science.
 He studied at St. Joseph Higher Secondary School from 1981 to 1989.

 Career

-Asif Saleh worked at Goldman Sachs for 12 years, ending his term as an Executive Director.
+Asif Saleh worked at Goldman Sachs for 12 years, ending his term as an executive director.
 Prior to that, he worked at Glaxo Wellcome, NorTel, and IBM.
 In 2001, Saleh founded Drishtipat, which supported members of the Bangladeshi community living outside Bangladesh to support social development in Bangladesh.

-He joined the Access to Information (A2i) Program at the Bangladesh Prime Minister’s Office in 2008, leading the policy effort to expand affordable broadband connectivity across Bangladesh.
-He joined BRAC as a Director in 2011, and in 2012 he was made a Senior Director.
+He joined the Access to Information (A2i) Program of UNDP at the Bangladesh Prime Minister’s Office in 2010, leading the policy effort to expand affordable broadband connectivity across Bangladesh.
+He joined BRAC as a Director in 2011, and in 2012 he was made a senior director.
 In 2019, he was appointed as the Executive Director of BRAC Bangladesh.